fabridigua/hciContactsManager/README.md

 See [installation guide](Installation%20Guide.md) for installation and dependencies.

 See [Demo](http://hcicontactsmanager2017.altervista.org/) hosted on Altervista for test the web application.
+See [Demo With defauly contacts](http://hcicontactsmanager2017.altervista.org/demo.html) for a version with some defualt contacts.

 ## Main features ##